Director of Planning and Strategy, Oceans Program

 Areas of expertise: Oceans programs, renewing fisheries, strategic planning

 Johanna has 25 years of experience transforming natural systems to sustainable management.
 Collaborating with stakeholders and policy makers to find and leverage results is one of her many strong suits.
-In her current role, she leads a team of experts in strategic development and planning for EDF's fisheries work in the United States.
-She coordinates EDF's fishery implementation work—such as electronic monitoring and cooperative management—in New England, Mid-Atlantic, Pacific and Gulf of Mexico regions.
-In addition, she is the Interim Director of EDF's work in Mexico, and will help guide nationwide scaling of sustainable fisheries management programs.
-Her passion for bringing lasting stability and change to fisheries yields tangible results.
-In her previous role at EDF, she led the Pacific team to transform the Pacific Groundfish fishery from a federal disaster to a certified sustainable fishery.
+In her current role, she is leading our program development for our fisheries work in Japan.
+She also leads a team of experts in strategic development and planning for EDF's fisheries work in the United States, with particular focus on New England, where she resides.